Chesapeake and Ohio Canal National Historical Park

 Historic site in Maryland and Washington, D.C.

-The Chesapeake and Ohio Canal National Historical Park is located in the District of Columbia and the state of Maryland.
+The Chesapeake and Ohio Canal National Historical Park, located in the District of Columbia and the state of Maryland, encompasses a canal and towpath trail extending 184.5 mi along the Potomac River from the Georgetown section of Washington, D.C. to Cumberland, Maryland.
 The park was established in 1961 as a National Monument by President Dwight D. Eisenhower to preserve the neglected remains of the Chesapeake and Ohio Canal and many of its original structures.

-The canal and towpath trail extends along the Potomac River from the Georgetown section of Washington, D.C., to Cumberland, Maryland, a distance of 184.5 mi.
 In 2013, the path was designated as the first section of U.S. Bicycle Route 50.
 With over four million visitors in 2022, it is the most-visited unit that is designated a national historical park of the National Park Service.